 1. What does ‘Dumbledore’ actually mean?

-Professor Dumbledore, Hogwarts headmaster, has a curious name.
+Professor Dumbledore, the Hogwarts headmaster, has a curious name.
 Rowling chose the word ‘Dumbledore’ as something simple the wizard would likely hum to himself.
-It’s actually an ancient word which roughly translates to ‘bumblebee’.
+It’s actually an ancient word that roughly translates to ‘bumblebee’.

 JK Rowling was once approached by Michael Jackson to produce a Harry Potter musical.
 However, she decided not to pursue his request.